Khyentse Norbu - Chairman

 Julie has raised three daughters, now grown, with her husband, Michael.

-Anna Harper - President, Lotus Outreach Australia
+Anna Harper - VIce President, Lotus Outreach Australia

 With more than 30 years in the business environment, including 14 years living and working as an executive in Southeast and Northeast Asia, Anna understands the complexity of achieving business objectives across cultural borders.
 Anna specializes in executive coaching, leadership development and creating collaborative communication cultures within global teams.
 Her capabilities also include global leadership development, organisational culture shaping, corporate social responsibility, effecting organisational and team alignment, and life and wellness coaching.